Power to conquer the globe

-Before USA started its hold on this world, the USSR was one of world’s most powerful countries in armed forces and education.
+Before USA started its hold on this world, USSR was one of world’s most powerful countries, whether that was in the sector of its armed forces or education.

+This was because of the advancement in their educational policies such as building libraries etc.

-Libraries are the best source if one wants to be a leader or be aware about dreaming and achieving your destiny.
-Without this facility, molestation, miscellaneous or assortment drugs would be common.
-Regretfully, Kohi Goth does not have such an infrastructure, so it produces followers not leaders.
-One said “If you want to destroy a nation, first demolish its libraries”.
+As does the lack of libraries, Libraries are the source to be a leader or to be aware about dreaming and achieving your destination.
+Some of the readers go to far off libraries to read.

-I request to the higher authorities of education please make a library here so these children move towards education and conquer the globe.
+I request to the higher authorities of education please make a library here then children will move towards education and conquer the globe.

 MEER KHAN, GHULAM QADIR,